-( File d by the e Registrant $oxine$ Filed by a Party other than the Registrant \Box Che ck the a appropriate box: Conf Defir Defir minary Proxy Statement. fidential, for use of the Commission Only (as permitted by Rule 14a-6(e)(2)). nitive Proxy Statement. nitive Additional Materials. niting Material Pursuant to §240.14a-12. pSivida Corp.
-(Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı Filing Fee (Check the appropriate box): ee required.
-(1) computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials.
+Filed l by th e Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the a appropriate box: Preli Cont Defin minary Proxy Statement Commission Only (as permitted by Rule 14a-6(e)(2)). als. pSivida Corp.
+(Name of Registrant as Specified in its Charter) (traine of registrant as Specified in its Charlet) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payn nent of f Filing Fee (Check the a appropriate box): \boxtimes ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of so ecurities to which transaction applies: (2) Aggregate number of s securities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is we it was determined): (4) Proposed maximum ag ggregate value of transaction: (5) Total fee paid: Fee p paid previously with pre liminary materials.